Veterans and Identity TheftUpdated: November 4, 2022

-You may be hyper-aware of e-mail and social media scams used to trick you into giving away passwords, personal information, or even money.
-But scammers count on this; they change their games to appear different than the usual ripoffs or phishing attempts to escape such awareness.
+You may be well aware of email and social media scams used to trick you into giving away passwords, personal information and money.
+But scammers count on this, adjusting their approaches to appear different than the usual rip-offs or phishing attempts.

-VA and non-VA borrowers alike can become victims of this type of fraud which relies on fear and misinformation to trick you into a bogus foreclosure prevention scheme.
-You may be asked for money up front for services to be rendered including mortgage payments.
+VA home loans borrowers and non-VA borrowers alike can become victims of foreclosure fraud, which relies on fear and misinformation to trick you into a bogus foreclosure prevention scheme.
+They may offer to refinance your home or negotiate the terms of your mortgage with your lender (and may even suggest you send your payments to them).
+You may be asked for money upfront for services, including mortgage payments.

-If you are not talking to your lender about foreclosure avoidance, hang up or stop emailing and contact your loan officer immediately.
-Your bank and the Department of Veterans Affairs can help you; do not accept third-party offers (especially those who reach out to YOU instead of you contacting THEM) without discussing them directly with your lender.
+If you are not currently working with your lender on avoiding foreclosure, hang up or stop emailing and contact your loan officer immediately.
+Your bank and the U.S. Department of Veterans Affairs can help you.
+Do not accept third-party offers, especially those who reach out to you instead of you contacting them, without discussing details directly with your lender.

-Scammers may contact you while they pretend to be part of a Veteran Service Organization, veteran-focused charity or support group, or even as part of the military chain of command.
-Caller ID can be spoofed and forged, emails likewise, and contacts on social media can be manipulated and hacked.
+Scammers may contact you pretending to be part of a veterans’ service organization, veteran-focused charity or support group or even as part of the military.
+Caller ID and emails can be spoofed and forged, and contacts on social media can be manipulated and hacked.

-The key to avoiding many impostor scams is to refuse to respond to third parties who initiate contact with you instead of the other way around.
+The key to avoiding impostor scams is to refuse to respond to third parties initiating contact.

 Wire Transfer Fraud

-True story: the author of this article was contacted by a third party (unsolicited) who wanted graphic design help for a sales catalog.
+True story: this article’s author, Joe Wallace, was contacted by a third party, unsolicited, who wanted graphic design help for a sales catalog.

-The first step is to change all your passwords, logins, PIN numbers, deactivate compromised credit or debit cards, etc. If you suspect you are the target of identity theft, it’s best to assume that you have been fully compromised and that all your passwords and PIN numbers are known to third parties.
+If you suspect you are the target of identity theft, the first step is to change all your passwords, logins and PIN numbers, and deactivate compromised credit or debit cards, etc. It’s best to assume you have been fully compromised and all your passwords and PIN numbers are known to third parties.